Agstafa: History

 Historical reference books of Agstafa indicate that the city appeared in the second half of the nineteenth century, essentially built as a new town around the construction of the Baku-Tbilisi railway.
 The town was known initially as Elisavetinka, for the Russian royal, though the station did take its name from a pre-existing small village of Agstafa, which grew more important from 1914 as the junction stop for a new branch line to Yerevan.
 In 1920, with the region still rocked by the fallout of the 1920 Ganja Revolt, the Treaty of Agstafa was negotiated here between the newly Sovietised Republic of Azerbaijan and the then still-independent Democratic Republic of Georgia.

 Agstafa received city status in 1941.

 Geographical position

 There is one city (Aghstafa), 9 settlements (Vurgun, Poylu, Shekarli, Jeyranchol, Saloglu, Soyugbulag, Soyugbulag, Hazi Aslanov, Garayazy) and 29 villages in the region.
 These settlements are managed by 29 administrative territorial representations and 29 municipalities.

 Population

-The population of Agstafa region is 88,458 people as of 01.01.2020.
-21,817 people of the region's population live in the city, 66,562 live in the village.
+Of the Agstafa region population of 88,458 as of January 2020, as many as 21,817 people live in the city and 66,562 in villages.
 43,562 men and 44,817 women make up the population of the region.